TshwetsoMo/TshwetsoMo/README.md

    <img src="YOUR-DEFAULT-IMAGE">
 </picture>

-I'm **Tshwetso Mokgatlhe**, a passionate developer dedicated to building innovative solutions and contributing to impactful projects.
+I am **Tshwetso Mokgatlhe**, a passionate developer dedicated to building innovative solutions and contributing to impactful projects.
 My focus is on creating efficient and scalable web applications with a modern tech stack.

 ### 🚀 About Me
 - 🔭 **Currently Working On**: Developing a robust MERN stack web app deployed on Azure for seamless user experiences and high scalability.